Adjusting the HTML markup in PHP has always been a struggle, but WordPress 6.2 makes it a breeze with the WP_HTML_Tag_Processor API.

 <?php

-$html = '<img src="/husky.jpg">';
+'<img src="/husky.jpg">';

-$p = new WP_HTML_Tag_Processor( $html );
+$p = new WP_HTML_Tag_Processor$html );

-if ( $p->next_tag() ) {
+$p->next_tag() ) {

-$p->set_attribute( 'alt', 'Husky in the snow' );
+$p->set_attribute'alt''Husky in the snow' );

 }

-echo $p->get_updated_html();
+echo

 If you’ve ever struggled to add an HTML attribute using regular expressions, you know how big of an improvement this is!
 In fact, Tag Processor was born out of this exact struggle.

-, … tag in every WordPress heading block.
+Last year, Dennis Snell and I tried to add a CSS class to the first <h1>, <h2>, … tag in every WordPress heading block.
 However, the hours spent on crafting the perfect regular expression were largely wasted.
 At that point, I really wanted to use an HTML parser.
 No existing library was suitable so we rolled up our sleeves and started building a new one.

 Today, WP_HTML_Tag_Processor is a part of the upcoming WordPress 6.2 release, and this post will show you how to use it.
 Enjoy!